dtex/dtex/README.md

-It's me, Tierney!
+It's me, Donovan!

 # Usage
 Via npx:
 ```
-npx bitandbang
+npx dtex
 ```

-Not including how to use it globally because I'm not sure why you'd want this as a global command.
-That'd be creepy.
+This was inspired by: https://github.com/bnb/bitandbang which makes for a much nicer card but made me uncomfortable due to the dependencies